bcgov/data-publication/pages/dps_bcdc_record.md

 **Who can view this data?**: describes who can view, for example, the BC Geographic Warehouse (BCGW) resources associated with the metadata record in tools like iMapBC.
 + The order reflects the most accessible to the most secure.
 + This is a required field.
++ To change this security in iMapBC, contact the Data Architecture team at databc.da@gov.bc.ca to discuss steps and configuration.

     |Access Type| Description
     |:---|:---|